defval/di/docs/advanced.md

 }
 ```

-### Struct fields injection
+### Struct Field Injection

 To avoid constant constructor changes, you can use `di.Inject`.
 Only
-struct pointers are supported as constructing result.
+struct pointers are supported as constructing results.
 And only
-`di`-taged fields will be injected.
+`di`-tagged fields will be injected.
 Such a constructor will work with
 using `di` only.

 ```go